 Finally, the checkbox “Modulate contrast” allows to observe the effect of onset/offset (with variable speed).
 In this mode, the illusion obtains even with steady fixation.
 The perceived illutiondepends depends on the background luminance, adjustable with the top-right slider.

-The famous Snake Illusion was first demonstrated by Akiyoshi Kitaoka in 2003.
+The famous Snakes Illusion was first demonstrated by Akiyoshi Kitaoka in 2003.

 Kitaoka A, Ashida H (2003) Phenomenal Characteristics of the peripheral drift illusion.
 VISION: The Journal of the Vision Society of Japan, 15, 261–262